 This is a video on prenatal screening, fetal testing, and other tests and methods of evaluating mom and baby during pregnancy.
 I created this presentation with Google Slides.
 Images were created or taken from Wikimedia Commons I created this video with the YouTube Video Editor.
 ADDITIONAL TAGS: Prenatal screening, fetal testing, and other tests during pregnancy Used in 1st trimester to confirm intrauterine pregnancy, gestational age, singleton vs multiple births GA by measuring crown-rump-length (CRL), most accurate between 7 and 10 w 3rd trimester to assess fetal well-being with BPP, position/orientation, an/oligo/polyhydramnios Fetal anemia screen (transcranial doppler) after 20 w High velocity means baby Bb is low Cardiotocography for fetal monitoring uses Doppler u/s: see NST, CST, BPP Benefit: no risk to fetus and no complications 2 15 bpm accelerations lasting 15 sec (15 for 15, or 10 for 10 32 wks) Baseline heart rate of 110 to 160 bpm Moderate variability (6-25 bpm) No late or variable decels A typical CTG output for a woman not in labour.
 A: Fetal heartbeat; B: Indicator showing movements felt by mother (caused by pressing a button); C: Fetal movement; D: Uterine contractions Assessment of how fetus will handle contractions of childbirth Induce contractions with oxytocin or nipple stimulation to achieve 3 contractions (strength of 200+ Montevideo units) in 10 minutes Assess for Bradycardia: fetal heart rate less than 110 bpm Decelerations: Contraction stress test is positive if at least half the contractions are followed by late decelerations Type Timing and shape Indicative of Intervention Early decel.
 Mirrors contractions Head compression None Variable Abrupt, V-shaped, random relation to contractions Cord compression None unless recurrent Late Begin when contractions peak Placental insufficiency Immediate delivery Combines NST with ultrasound measurements.
 Score based on 5 criteria (2 pts each) for total of 1-10: (APGAR for fetus) Defined as: diagnosis of diabetes 20 weeks gestation.
 Risk factors: BMI 30; history of prediabetes; family hx of DM; age 25; history of stillbirth, polyhydramnios, macrosomia, hypertension, steroid use, PCOS Diagnose as follows: One hour glucose tolerance test: Give 50 g glucose, measure blood sugar at 1 hr If above 140, proceed to three hour test Three hour glucose tolerance test: Give 100 g glucose, measure blood sure at 0, 1, 2, and 3 hrs If above 90, 190, 155, or 140, respectively, then diagnosis is gestational diabetes mellitus.
 Other findings: High glucose or prediabetes before pregnancy High HbA1c T1DM has anti-insulin or anti-islet cell antibodies Treat GDM first with diet and exercise; postprandial insulin if refractory; and metformin and glyburide if insulin is contraindicated.
 Premise: Alloimmunization is a concern if mom is Rh Ag negative and baby is Rh Ag positive.
 If there is blood mixing, she can develop anti-Rh antibodies.
 Her immune system can then attack Rh Ag positive fetus, causing fetal anemia.
 To screen… For Rh Ag negative mom, check for Rh antibodies If mom is Rh antibody negative If baby can be Rh Ag + (dad is + or unknown), use RhoGAM at 28 weeks and at delivery If mom is Rh antibody positive (specifically for type D) Perform transcranial doppler to assess for fetal anemia High blood velocities can be indicative of fetal anemia (less viscous blood flows faster) Consider intrauterine blood transfusion or early delivery (if after 36 weeks) RhoGAM = Rho (D) Immune Globulin Hgb = RBC mass / plasma volume Screen moms at 28 weeks with CBC or H&H. If Hgb 10 or Hct 30, perform iron studies Iron def anemia: low ferritin, low MCV, high RDW Most common cause of anemia in pregnancy Add iron supplement (30 mg/day, which is a 100% increase) Sampling of small amount of amniotic fluid through transabdominal needle aspiration; after 16 weeks Used to diagnose NTDs and genetic disorders, including down’s syndrome Risk: fetal loss (1/200 to 1/300); chorioamnionitis; fetal injury; alloimmunization; ROM Replaced with quad screen (measure maternal proteins) and cell-free DNA (detect fetal DNA in mom’s circulation) dilutional anemia Ultrasound Nonstress test Contraction stress test Biophysical profile Diabetes screen Rhesus screen Anemia screen Amniocentesis Chorionic villus sampling Percutaneous umbilical cord blood sampling Procedure: blood is collected from umbilical vein to detect fetal infections, fetal anemia, Rh sensitization, or chromosomal defects.
 Performed after 18-20 weeks and before 34 weeks (for late detection) For fetal anemia, perform transcranial Doppler to confirm Unique benefit: creates vascular access; can transfuse baby → fix fetal anemia

-What is jaundice?
-Well, jaundice is a condition where the skin and eyes take on a yellowish color due to increased levels of bilirubin in the bloodstream.
-Find more videos at http://osms.it/more.
+What is placental abruption?
+Placental abruption is a condition in which the placenta partially or completely separates from the uterus.
+Find our complete video library only on Osmosis Prime: http://osms.it/more.
 Hundreds of thousands of current & future clinicians learn by Osmosis.
 We have unparalleled tools and materials to prepare you to succeed in school, on board exams, and as a future clinician.
 Sign up for a free trial at http://osms.it/more.
 Subscribe to our Youtube channel at http://osms.it/subscribe.
 Get early access to our upcoming video releases, practice questions, giveaways, and more when you follow us on social media: Facebook: http://osms.it/facebook Twitter: http://osms.it/twitter Instagram: http://osms.it/instagram Our Vision: Everyone who cares for someone will learn by Osmosis.
 Our Mission: To empower the world’s clinicians and caregivers with the best learning experience possible.
 Learn more here: http://osms.it/mission Medical disclaimer: Knowledge Diffusion Inc (DBA Osmosis) does not provide medical advice.
 Osmosis and the content available on Osmosis's properties (Osmosis.org, YouTube, and other channels) do not provide a diagnosis or other recommendation for treatment and are not a substitute for the professional judgment of a healthcare professional in diagnosis and treatment of any person or animal.
 The determination of the need for medical services and the types of healthcare to be provided to a patient are decisions that should be made only by a physician or other licensed health care provider.
 Always seek the advice of a physician or other qualified healthcare provider with any questions you have regarding a medical condition.

 What is hypoxia?
 When cells are deprived of oxygen, a series of events take place that leads to cellular injury and—if deprived long enough—eventually apoptosis, or programmed cell death.
 Find more videos at http://osms.it/more.
 Hundreds of thousands of current & future clinicians learn by Osmosis.
 We have unparalleled tools and materials to prepare you to succeed in school, on board exams, and as a future clinician.
 Sign up for a free trial at http://osms.it/more.
 Subscribe to our Youtube channel at http://osms.it/subscribe.
 Get early access to our upcoming video releases, practice questions, giveaways, and more when you follow us on social media: Facebook: http://osms.it/facebook Twitter: http://osms.it/twitter Instagram: http://osms.it/instagram Our Vision: Everyone who cares for someone will learn by Osmosis.
 Our Mission: To empower the world’s clinicians and caregivers with the best learning experience possible.
 Learn more here: http://osms.it/mission Medical disclaimer: Knowledge Diffusion Inc (DBA Osmosis) does not provide medical advice.
 Osmosis and the content available on Osmosis's properties (Osmosis.org, YouTube, and other channels) do not provide a diagnosis or other recommendation for treatment and are not a substitute for the professional judgment of a healthcare professional in diagnosis and treatment of any person or animal.
 The determination of the need for medical services and the types of healthcare to be provided to a patient are decisions that should be made only by a physician or other licensed health care provider.
 Always seek the advice of a physician or other qualified healthcare provider with any questions you have regarding a medical condition.